mvodanovic/WebTTY/README.md

   5. Add the possibility to store & use multiple configurations for connecting with different servers [PHP,WEB]
   6. Add the possibility to open multiple TTYs in a single session (I.E. in multiple tabs) [PHP,WEB]

 The basic idea so far is this...
 When a new connection is made, the daemon forks a new process which will handle it.
 If the client doesn't respond for some time, the daemon kills the corresponding process.
 On the client side there's a rich-text read-only display for the terminal and a masked input with special key bindings for data input.
 Every keystroke is sent to the server and the display is updated only when a response is received from the server.
-The web part will also have a comet model implemented which will continuously ping the serer which will in turn ping the daemon and keep the connection alive.
+The web part will also have a comet model implemented which will continuously ping the server which will in turn ping the daemon and keep the connection alive.
 This model will be responsible for fetching output data to the user.
 The daemon is needed because PHP kills everything when the script ends so there's no way of maintaining an open terminal across multiple server requests.

 That's about it.
 Currently I'm in the early stages of phase 1.
 I'll update this readme as the development progresses.
 Any feedback or assistance is apprecieted.